caseyg/awesome/README.md

 *   [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.

 *   [MadLlama25/fastmail-mcp](https://github.com/MadLlama25/fastmail-mcp) - A Model Context Protocol (MCP) server that provides access to the Fastmail API, enabling AI assistants to interact with email, contacts, and calendar data.
+Includes a DXT (desktop extension) for Claude Desktop.

 *   [cyanheads/obsidian-mcp-server](https://github.com/cyanheads/obsidian-mcp-server) - Obsidian Knowledge-Management MCP (Model Context Protocol) server that enables AI agents and development tools to interact with an Obsidian vault.
 It provides a comprehensive suite of tools for reading, writing, searching, and managing notes, tags, and frontmatter, acting as a bridge to the Obsidian Local REST API plugin.